TEFMA Benchmark Survey FAQs

 Who can I share reports with?

 Member institutions can share reports within their own immediate organisations.
-There are confidentiality conditions in place regarding use of the benchmarking tool.
-It is expected Member institutions will:
+There are confidentiality conditions in place regarding the use of the benchmarking tool.
+It is expected that Member institutions will:

 • Respect the copyright and confidentiality of the TEFMA benchmark data and not disclose its contents to any person or organisation outside of the member institution.